 - Cover with ½ box of dry yellow cake mix.
 Make sure all of grape mixture is covered.

-- Melt 1 stick of unsalted butter and pour over the cake mix evenly.
+- Melt the unsalted butter and pour over the cake mix evenly.

 - Cook in oven for approximately 30-35 minutes or until the top is golden brown.

-- Top with 1 cup roasted pecans and serve hot with vanilla ice cream or Cool Whip.
+- Top with the roasted pecans and serve hot with vanilla ice cream or Cool Whip.